Teenlife

 Beef Up Your Resume with a High School Internship

-High school internships let you explore interests, learn new things, get on-the-job-training and develop skills that will boost your college applications and help you be successful.
+High school internships let you explore interests, learn new things, get on-the-job training, and develop skills that will boost your college applications and help you be successful.

-An internship allows a student to demonstrate an interest in something specific and “that makes them a much better candidate for college,” said career advisor Allison Cheston of Career Connector.
+An internship allows a student to demonstrate an interest in something specific, and “that makes them a much better candidate for college,” said career advisor Allison Cheston of Career Connector.

-Internships can also help develop a network for college letters of recommendation and reflect your interest in specific areas, such as pre-med programs and medical school.
-While it might be easier to find internships in major cities, such as Washington, D.C., Chicago or Boston, there are opportunities everywhere.
+While it might be easier to find internships in major cities, such as Washington, D.C., Chicago, or Boston, there are opportunities everywhere.
 There are even high school internships abroad.

 Cheston admits that finding an internship for high school students is a challenge but the rewards outweigh the effort, she said.
 She suggests high school students begin to explore internship options by the age of 15.
 There are summer and gap-year intern programs as well as year-round opportunities for those still in high school.